VS Code Extension

 cd jjj/vscodecode .# Press F5 to launch Extension Development HostGetting Started

-- Click the beaker icon in the Activity Bar (left side)
+- Click the JJJ icon in the Activity Bar (left side)

 Features